modxorg/Docs/en/administering-your-site/security/security-tutorials/making-member-only-pages.md

 Let's go over each section:

-<table><tbody><tr><th>Section</th><th>Explanation</th><th>Tutorial Default</th></tr><tr><td>Name</td><td>This is the name of the resource group that we're generating.
-Make it descriptive and easy-to-remember.</td><td>Protected</td></tr><tr><td>Contexts</td><td>This is the context where you want the rules to apply.
-For this tutorial, we only have one context, "web", and we only want to hide things there.</td><td>web</td></tr><tr><td>Automatically give Administrator Group Access</td><td>Checking this box will give all users in the default administrator group access to the resource group.
+SectionExplanationTutorial DefaultNameThis is the name of the resource group that we're generating.
+Make it descriptive and easy-to-remember.ProtectedContextsThis is the context where you want the rules to apply.
+For this tutorial, we only have one context, "web", and we only want to hide things there.webAutomatically give Administrator Group AccessChecking this box will give all users in the default administrator group access to the resource group.
 As of 2.2.1, the default admin user is marked as a "sudo" user and they can view all resource groups, regardless of whether the administrator group has access.
-However, if there are any other administrators that don't have sudo access and we want them to be able to view the resources in the resource group, we should check that box.</td><td>checked</td></tr><tr><td>Automatically give Anonymous Group Access</td><td>Checking this box will give all users in the anonymous user group access to the resource group.
+However, if there are any other administrators that don't have sudo access and we want them to be able to view the resources in the resource group, we should check that box.checkedAutomatically give Anonymous Group AccessChecking this box will give all users in the anonymous user group access to the resource group.
 When someone comes to your website and they're not logged into anywhere, they're considered in the anonymous user group.
-We want to protect our pages from users who aren't logged in, so let's leave this box unchecked for this tutorial.</td><td>unchecked</td></tr><tr><td>Create Parallel User Group</td><td>You may not wish to have everyone who can view the member-only pages be in the administrator group (if you've checked the "Automatically give Administrator Group Access" option).
+We want to protect our pages from users who aren't logged in, so let's leave this box unchecked for this tutorial.uncheckedCreate Parallel User GroupYou may not wish to have everyone who can view the member-only pages be in the administrator group (if you've checked the "Automatically give Administrator Group Access" option).
 In this case, you can create another user group that has access to the resources in this resource group.
-Let's check that, as our members aren't administrators.</td><td>checked</td></tr><tr><td>Automatically Give Other User Groups Access</td><td>If you have any other user groups that you've defined previously to this tutorial to whom you want to give access, you can list them here.</td><td> </td></tr></tbody></table>Great!
+Let's check that, as our members aren't administrators.checkedAutomatically Give Other User Groups AccessIf you have any other user groups that you've defined previously to this tutorial to whom you want to give access, you can list them here.
+Great!
 We have a resource group and a user group created.
 We now need to add resources to the resource group and users to that user group and then we'll be laughing.

 ### 2. Add Resources to the Resource Group